Simulator

 The values of the simulator's parameters are statistically estimated using the combination of these two data sets.
 To run the statistical estimation computation, place the

-idalone rhinopoleco.id
+idalone kentan.id

 Intelligence Data, WTS Rising Stars, WTS Network Resiliency Index

-This Wildlife Crime Investigation Tool assumes that the confederation gathers evidence on the WTS at three different times.
+This Wildlife Cybercrime Investigation Tool assumes that the confederation gathers evidence on the WTS at three different times.
 The first time is to find out the size, connectivity, and assets of the current, undisturbed WTS.
 The confederation quietly watches the network for several weeks and at the end of that period, observes its size and connectivity again.
-Based on output from the simulator, and a social network analysis of the criminal intelligence gathered by the confederation on the rhino-trafficking WTS, the confederation recommends to law enforcement those WTS players to detain, surveil, and interdict.
+Based on output from the simulator, and a social network analysis of the criminal intelligence gathered by the confederation on the WTS, the confederation recommends to law enforcement those WTS players to detain, surveil, and interdict.
 These lists are contained in the confederation's actionable intelligence report.

 Finally, some weeks after these arrests, the confederation gathers intelligence on the size and connectivity of the recovering WTS and forwards to law enforcement, its estimate of how long the WTS will take to recover from the above arrests.